DU teacher sent on three-month leave

 The Dhaka University authorities have sent Prof Naadir Junaid on a three-month leave to investigate the sexual harassment allegations brought against him by a female student of the university.

-The authorities took the decision this afternoon in the face of students' movement.
+The authorities took the decision yesterday afternoon in the face of students' movement.

 The development was confirmed to The Daily Star by Prof Abul Mansur Ahmed, chairperson of DU's Mass Communication and Journalism department.